Multi-Type Preference Learning: Empowering Preference-Based Reinforcement Learning with Equal Preferences: EXPERIMENTS

-Results in Table \ref{table_r1} demonstrate the superiority of the proposed MTPL comparison over four SOTA baselines in all tasks, confirming that MTPL effectively enhances the feedback efficiency of PBRL methods (Q1).
-We compare the performance of PEBBLE, RUNE, MRN, and SeqRank with and without MTPL respectively.
-Overall, the average reward increased by \(27.34\%\) compared to the original baselines, excluding extreme values, with specific improvements of \(28.55\%\) for PEBBLE, \(30.91\%\) for RUNE, \(37.05\%\) for MRN, and \(12.86\%\) for SeqRank.
-In task \(Point\_mass\_easy\), where the number of explicit preferences is deficient (less than \(5\%\)), our MTPL method achieves a remarkable average performance improvement of \(40490\%\) compared to the baselines without MTPL.
-Similarly, in task \(Hopper\_hop\), which also exhibits a deficient number of explicit preferences (less than \(27\%\) for PEBBLE and less than \(5\%\) for SeqRank), our MTPL method improves average performance improvement by \(3188.38\%\) compared to the same baselines.
-Notably, even in tasks with a lower proportion of equal preferences (Task 10: $4.65\%$, Task 9: $10.96\%$), our method still achieves significant performance improvements.
-This significant boost allows us to successfully solve tasks that previous methods could not complete, highlighting the effectiveness of our MTPL approach.
-In addition to demonstrating a significant improvement in average performance, we also evaluate the stability of our results.
+In addition to demonstrating a significant improvement in average performance, our results also show strong stability.
 Specifically, our MTPL method exhibits lower variance than all four baseline approaches in 24 out of 40 evaluations across the ten tasks, indicating that our method enhances both performance and stability.
 However, we observe higher variance in certain tasks, such as $Point\_mass\_easy$ and $Hopper\_hop$, compared to the baselines.
 This higher variance is due to extreme values where our method performs exceptionally well.
 This indicates a potential trade-off between high performance and consistency across tasks, rather than a lack of stability in our method.
-Furthermore, MTPL enables the baselines to achieve performance levels that approach or even exceed those of SAC, which uses the ground truth reward, in four tasks (Task IDs 2, 4, 6, and 10).
+Furthermore, MTPL enables the baselines to achieve performance levels that approach or even exceed those of SAC, which uses the ground truth reward, in four tasks (Task ID 2, 4, 6, and 10).
 Our MTPL method consistently improves performance across all four baseline methods, demonstrating its effectiveness in enhancing feedback efficiency (Q1) in PBRL.
 We not only outperform the original baselines but also address the challenge posed by the limited number of explicit preferences available for guiding agent behavior.